SCOPE OF THIS CHAPTER

-A Family Group Conference (FGC) is a decision making meeting in which a child's wider family network come together to make a plan about the future arrangements for the child.
-The plan will ensure that (s)he is safe and his/her wellbeing is promoted.
+A Family Group Conference (FGC) is a problem solving and decision making meeting within a professionally supportive framework.
+A child's wider family network and naturally Connected Persons come together to make and own a plan which supports the care, protection and wellbeing of the child.

-The expectation is that the family's plan will be agreed by the referring agency provided it adequately addresses the concerns which the agency has identified and is safe for the child.Every family is unique and has its own community values, culture, personalities, dynamics and history.
+The expectation is that the family's plan will be agreed by the referrer provided it adequately addresses the worries and is safe for the child.Every family is unique and has its own community values, culture, personalities, dynamics and history.
 A FGC uses the family's own skills, strengths and personal knowledge to resolve difficulties.
 Using the family's own expertise and ensuring their involvement in the FGC process can help to redress the power imbalances that are experienced by children/young people and their families.
-A major strength of the FGC is that the child or young person normally participates in the meeting and can therefore have a major influence on the plans that are made for him/her.
+A major strength of the FGC is that the child or young person is welcomed to participate in the meeting and can therefore have a major influence on the plans that are made for them.

-Referral for a FGC can come from the lead worker for the case who will usually be the social worker.
+Referral for a FGC will be accepted from the lead worker for the case who will usually be the social worker.